 Seven common mental blocks

-Here’s a short list of the most common mental blocks that can stop you from being prolifically creative.
+Here’s a shortlist of the most common mental blocks that can stop you from being prolifically creative.
 Which ones sound most familiar to you?

 “I never feel qualified, no matter how qualified I am.”

-Self-doubt can show up in lots of different ways: as a specific fear (perhaps of embarrassment or low quality of work), as general anxiety, or as imposter phenomenon.
+The mental block of self-doubt can show up in lots of different ways: as a specific fear (perhaps of embarrassment or low quality of work), as general anxiety, or as imposter phenomenon.
 Self-doubt makes you feel unqualified: no matter how hard you’ve worked to develop your skills, no matter what other, objective parties may say, you feel that what you do has little value.
 Self-doubt isn’t logical, but it will find arguments that seem logical and parade them before you.
 Because it’s all happening inside your head, you may not realize how weak those arguments are.

 “I have to optimize every decision or I will fail!”

-Indecision causes you to place too much value on each decision; you feel that making the best decision about a single item determines your success or failure in an entire area.
+The mental block of indecision causes you to place too much value on each decision; you feel that making the best decision about a single item determines your success or failure in an entire area.
 Indecision may come because you’re unsure of your priorities, or because you don’t trust yourself to identify what is important.
 The result is an inability to focus.
 If you’re struggling internally with the “right decision,” then you’re not putting your full attention on the task before you.
 And when you’re not fully immersed in what you’re doing, it’s not very fun to do it.